Daisy Turnip writes.....

 Daughter was sent home from work yesterday and we ended up having to see the emergency doctor – a nice 2 hour wait at the hospital emergency doctor clinic!
 We finally got home, Daughter took the prescribed medication and trotted off upstairs saying she wasn’t feeling too well.

 Ten minutes later, she came running into the kitchen complaining that her tongue felt funny.
 No kidding!!
 Her neck and face were bright ready and hives suddenly started popping out all over her skin – stomach, face, arms, legs, you name it, and there were hives there.
 She was having a severe reaction to the anti-biotics she’d just taken!
 Something I recognise as it happens to me when I take a certain drug.
-Your body basically swells up until you look like a bright, pinky red Michelin Man,
+Your body basically swells up until you look like a bright, pinky red Michelin Man, along with HUGE hives – not a pretty looking sight and extremely scary.
+As we stood there we watched her beautiful angelic face (ok, I’m just being gushy now because she was poorly and it was scaring the hell out of me too!) get both pinker and pinker and rounder and rounder.

 ‘Get your shoes on, we going back to the hospital – NOW!’